syncfusion-content/blazor-docs/blazor/appearance/themes.md

 ### LibMan

 Library Manager (LibMan) is a client-side library acquisition tool that is simple to use.
-LibMan is a programme that downloads popular libraries and frameworks from a file system or a content delivery network (CDN).
+LibMan is a program that downloads popular libraries and frameworks from a file system or a content delivery network (CDN).

 LibMan offers the following advantages,